The Cheaper Home Batteries Program makes it easier for Australians to install battery storage alongside their solar systems.

 The calculation for Battery STC rebates

 As per solar STCs, the claimable amount will decline each year between now and 2030.
-The number of years claimable is the 'deeming years' period.
 The government has announced the STC factor for each year as seen in the table below.
+Starting 1 May 2026, the Government plans for the Small-scale Technology Certificate (STC) factor to decrease every six months at a faster rate than previously scheduled.
+The rebate you receive depends on the battery installation date.

 The calculation for the number of STC is: